MozillaSecurity/funfuzz/js/README.md

 This flag is usually recommended for bisection and compatibility purposes, where the earliest possible revision that could be compiled is still prior to this change.

+Q: What are average build times for SpiderMonkey?

+A: On a decent Linux machine or a powerful Mac, both with 4 or more cores, 3-4 minutes on average.
+On Windows, probably 5-10 minutes.
+On an ARM ODROID board, up to an hour.

 Q: Do these build configure flags get passed into the js configure scripts?

 No, they are independent.
-We only implemented the most-useful flags in the harness.
+We only implemented the flags that are most useful for fuzzing in the harness.

 Q: Will the gecko-dev Git mirror of mozilla-central be supported?